 2014 – One security event that marked this year was the presence of Zeus Gameover, one of the most dangerous pieces of financial and data stealing.
 It is estimated that about 1.2 million computers worldwide were infected until the takedown operation succeeded.

-This year also saw an increase of the CryptoLocker ransomware variants, like Cryptowall, CryptoLocker V2, Cryptodefense and Zerolocker, which were focused on financial stealing activities.
+This year also saw an increase in the CryptoLocker ransomware variants, like Cryptowall, CryptoLocker V2, Cryptodefense and Zerolocker, which were focused on financial stealing activities.

 2016 was mostly marked by the presence of two forms of ransomware, Locky, and Cerber.
 The virulent Locky was spread widely in millions of spam email campaigns sent across the globe.